SestrenExsis/SOTN-Patcher/README.md

 # SOTN-Patcher
-A tool for (eventually) generating PPF files for modifying SOTN
+A tool for generating PPF files for modifying SOTN

 ## Current status of the project